canvas elementwidthheightinterface HTMLCanvasElement : HTMLElement {

 requirements given in the SVG specification.)

-Author requirements: The width
+Author requirements: The width and height attributes on

-attribute is in the Image Button state,
+object, video, and, when their type attribute is in the Image Button state,

-elements may be specified to give the dimensions
+input elements may be specified to give the dimensions

 of the visual content of the element (the width and height